-These will be limited to a maximum of 1000 words (excluding Abstract, Acknowledgements, References and Table/Figure Legends), plus two figures or tables (or one of each).
-Section headings should be restricted to Abstract, Experimental, Discussion, Acknowledgements, References.
-Additional tables and figures can be submitted for inclusion as supplementary online material, as for full articles.
-These must be labelled Table S1, Figure S1, etc. They will appear in the electronic version of the paper, but not in the print copy.
+These will be limited to a maximum of 1000 words of text, plus two figures or tables (or one of each).
+Section headings should normally be restricted to Abstract, Experimental, Discussion, Acknowledgements, References.
+This form of communication has been explicitly designed to reflect the format of poster presentations.